bitlaab-bolt/jsonic/docs/usage.md

 Zig's `std.json` supports variety of data types.
 But keep in mind though, JavaScript numbers are **IEEE 754** double-precision floating-point values, which means they use **64 bits** for representation.
 However, only **53 bits** are used for the integer part.
 The largest integer that can be represented without loss of precision is: `2^53 - 1 = 9,007,199,254,740,991`.
 At `2^53 + 1`, the number exceeds the 53-bit precision, causing rounding errors.

-Please be mindful when handling JSON input from external sources.
+**CAUTION:** Please be mindful when handling JSON input from external sources.

 ## Static JSON